nbarikipoulos/poppy-robot-core/doc/api.md

 #### extMotorRequest.goto(position, duration, [wait]) ⇒ <code>Promise.&lt;null&gt;</code>
 Move motor to a given postion setting the duration of the movement.

-Note the speed register of the motor could change the if wait is set to 'false'.
+Note the speed register of the motor could change if 'wait' is set to 'false'.

 **Kind**: instance method of [<code>ExtMotorRequest</code>](#module_poppy-robot-core..ExtMotorRequest)